- Oops!Something went wrong.Please try again later.

-PSG and the Fund’s Board of Trustees believe the September 2021 distribution declaration aligns with its current holdings and reflects our underlying companies’ evolved focus on prudent capital allocation.
-Payment of future distributions is subject to approval by the Fund’s Board of Trustees, as well as the Fund meeting the terms and covenants of any senior securities and the asset coverage requirements of the Investment Company Act of 1940, as amended.
+PSG and the Fund’s Board of Trustees believe the June 2022 distribution declaration aligns with its current holdings and reflects our underlying companies’ evolved focus on prudent capital allocation.
+Payment of future distributions is subject to approval by the Fund’s Board of Trustees, as well as the Fund meeting the asset coverage requirements of the Investment Company Act of 1940, as amended.

 Shares purchased on or after the ex-distribution date will not receive the distribution reflected above.
 Please contact your financial advisor with any questions.
 Distributions may include net investment income, capital gains and/or return of capital.
 Any portion of the Fund’s distributions that is a return of capital does not necessarily reflect the Fund’s investment performance and should not be confused with “yield” or “income.”
 The tax status of distributions will be determined at the end of the taxable year.